EmilRamsvik/Digital-Garden/docs/Travel/Places/Singapore.md

     - **[Location](https://maps.app.goo.gl/dF1CyPzk4uLYWY8B8)**: Chinatown

 ### **Important things to consider before going to Singapore:**
+This is as of 2023, some things might have changed.
 1. **Grab Application**:
    - **What is it?** Grab is primarily a transportation app in Singapore, similar to Uber.
    - **Why should you care?** It's one of the most convenient ways to get around the city.
 You can also use it as an alternative to cash some places.